a-rahimi/parallel-training/parallelism.md

 latency to be $S+\frac{1}{\epsilon}-1$, the activation storage for each worker to be $\frac{1}{\epsilon}$, and have each worker store just one set of weights.
-Concretely, with $\epsilon=\tfrac{1}{2}$, the latency of LPP becomes $S+1$, almost as low as that of DDP, yet each node need store at most two sets of activations and just one set of weights at any time.
+Concretely, with $\epsilon=\tfrac{1}{2}$, the latency of LPP becomes $S+1$, almost as low as that of DDP, yet each worker need store at most two sets of activations and just one set of weights at any time.
 We show below that this configuration almost achieves the best possible utilization for the workers given the activation memory constraints.